KonduitAI/deeplearning4j-examples-refactor/ndarray-operation-examples/README.md

 This project contains a set of examples that demonstrate how to manipulate NDArrays.
 The functionality of ND4J demonstrated here can be likened to numpy.

-The examples in this project and what they demonstrate are briefly described below.
+The examples in this project along with a short summary are listed below.
 This is also the recommended order to explore them in.

 ## Quickstart